falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 ##### `outputs_rate`/`outputs_max_burst`

-A throttling mechanism implemented as a token bucket limits the rate of falco notifications.
+A throttling mechanism implemented as a token bucket limits the rate of Falco notifications.
 This throttling is controlled by the following configuration
 options:

 * `outputs_rate`: the number of tokens (i.e. right to send a notification)